 1908.
 Photo from Library of Congress.

 Recently, the giant shopping bag at the front of Macy’s made its way onto our Daily What?! series.
-Well, really we mean the building covered by the Macy’s bag, an architectural holdout that forced Macy’s to build around rather than over it.
+Well, really we mean the building covered by the Macy’s bag, a holdout building that forced Macy’s to build around rather than over it.
 But it wasn’t so much that the building owner refused to move, as he was holding the corner unit hostage hoping to force Macy’s to give up its earlier location on 6th Avenue and 14th Street.
 Macy’s called the bluff, so the owner demolished the building and replaced it with a 5-story building on which Macy’s started advertising on in 1945.
 Even today, it’s still owned by a separate entity from Macy’s, the Rockaway Company.

 2. The Digital Clock of Water Street

-The typical holdout story is of the little guy standing up against the big developer but sometimes holdouts are just the result of bad decisions.
+The typical holdout story is of the little guy standing up against the big developer but sometimes holdout buildings are just the result of bad decisions.
 200 Water Street is the result of one such miscalculation.
 The building owner Robert Ardston miscalculated how high a price he could get for his five-story building.
 With negotiations at an impasse, William Kaufman, the developer of 127 John Street, decided to make the best of the situation.
-Kaufman carved out the section of his building that wrapped around the holdouts and added a touch of whimsy, commissioning a giant digital clock to screen the holdout underneath.
+Kaufman carved out the section of his building that wrapped around the holdout buildings and added a touch of whimsy, commissioning a giant digital clock to screen the holdout underneath.

 3. 70 Lafayette Street